Case study: Microbiome insights that improve poultry performance

 The microbiome is a whole ecosystem; a community of bacteria, fungi, viruses, and their genes that inhabit the bird, and function as a dynamic ecosystem influencing digestion, immunity, metabolism, and overall health.

-Key microbiome functions include the breakdown of complex carbohydrates and fibers into short-chain fatty acids (SCFAs), immune system regulation, and the synthesis of essential vitamins such as B1, B9, B12, and K.
+Key microbiome functions include the breakdown of complex carbohydrates (including fiber) and the synthesis of beneficial metabolites such as short-chain fatty acids (SCFAs) and vitamins.

-In poultry production, this biological system remains largely unseen, unlike human medicine, where tools such as X-rays or MRIs provide internal visibility.
-Birds cannot talk to tell us where it hurts or if they feel off-color, so using tools such as blood testing through platforms such as Verax™, can help deduce what is wrong.
+In poultry production, we cannot directly observe internal physiological changes as they occur.
+Instead, blood biomarkers combined with microbiome profiles provide an indirect yet powerful window into the bird’s internal status, helping us detect early disruptions in health or metabolism that may not be visible externally.
+Birds cannot talk to tell us where it hurts or if they feel atypical pigmentation, so using tools such as blood testing through platforms such as Verax™, can help deduce what is wrong.

 Microbiome analysis is an ever-evolving tool to close this visibility gap from traditional performance metrics and provide a deeper biological understanding of bird performance, such as organ function, bacterial overgrowth, feed conversion efficiency, and inconsistent feed responses.